 This article introduces the different parts of the Usage page to help you find your way around the Wowza Video user interface.
 The Usage page shows usage data for an entire account.
-To find usage data per stream, see Usage Details page.
+To find usage data per stream, see the Usage Details page.

 The usage data for most objects, like transcoders and stream targets are similar.
 Real-Time streams display different usage data, and you can find that on the Real-Time Streams tab.